College Football Playoff: 2013–2024

 In 2013, the television broadcast rights to all six CFP bowls and the National Championship were acquired by ESPN through the 2025–26 season.
 ESPN then reached 12-year agreements to retain rights to the Rose Bowl, Orange Bowl, and Sugar Bowl following the dissolution of the Bowl Championship Series.
 In November of that year, ESPN reached a 12-year deal to broadcast the remaining three bowls, the championship game, as well as shoulder programming such as ranking shows.
 As a whole, the contract is valued at around $470 million per year, or nearly $5.7 billion for the life of the contract.

 2025–2032

 On March 19, 2024, ESPN reached a six-year extension, valued at $1.3 billion per year, adding the four new first-round playoff games to their existing rights to the New Year's Six bowls and the National Championship Game.
-ESPN was also given the right to sublicense a select number of games; in May 2024, TNT Sports signed a five-year sublicensing agreement to broadcast two first-round games per year, and two quarterfinal games per year from 2026–27 to 2028–29.
-In 2024–25, the other two first-round playoff games were simulcast on ABC.
-In addition, beginning in 2026–27, ESPN will also simulcast the National Championship Game on ABC, marking a return of the game to broadcast television for the first time since 2010.
+ESPN was also given the right to sublicense a select number of games; in May 2024, TNT Sports signed a five-year sublicensing agreement to broadcast two first-round games per year (including during the two years of the amended contract), and two quarterfinal and one semifinal games per year when the new contract begins (beginning in the 2026–27 season).
+Since 2024–25, the other two first-round playoff games were simulcast on ABC.
+In addition, when the new contract begins in 2026–27, ESPN will also simulcast the National Championship Game on ABC (marking a return of the game to broadcast television for the first time since 2010), and has the option to simulcast any additional games from the quarterfinal and semifinal rounds, in addition to the first round games that are not sublicensed on TNT Sports (it is expected that at least one game per round will be simulcast on ABC).